-These days, dress code has become a new normal for many parties—birthdays, anniversaries, weddings, fundraisers, etc. Ignoring the information about the dress code puts one at risk of being uncomfortable throughout the course of the party.
+These days, dress code has become a new normal for many parties—birthdays, anniversaries, weddings, fundraisers, etc. Ignoring the information about the dress code puts one at risk of being uncomfortable throughout the party.

-A young woman was invited for a party.
-It was supposed to be her 50thbirthday, sort of surprise party.
-The invitation card was a simple design; a few notes about the location and the time, and a little bullet point footnote concerning the dress code.
+A young woman was invited to a party.
+It was supposed to be her 50th birthday, sort of surprise party.
+The invitation card was a simple design.
+There were a few notes about the location and the time, and a little bullet point footnote concerning the dress code.

-Thrilled, she scheduled the time and place for the party, but forgot to look at the lower part where there is information about the dress code.
-Like many, she tossed the card.
+Thrilled, she marked the time and place for the party on her calendar but forgot to look at the lower part of the invitation card containing information about the dress code.
+Like many, she then tossed the card.
 When she came to the party, she realized that everybody else was dressed in white and black.
 She was in cream and red.

 She was uncomfortable for the rest of the party.
 All eyes were on her as the guest of honor.
-Trust the gossips that can’t ignore a mistake.
+Trust the gossips that can't ignore a mistake.
 They had their fill.
-While she could hardly raise her head up.
-Her excitement for a surprise 50thbirthday was completely ruined.
-The thought of “I blew it” filled her mind as the party went on.
-Poor lady.
+In contrast, she could hardly raise her head.
+Her excitement for a surprise 50thbirthday was ruined.
+The thought of "I blew it" filled her mind as the party went on—poor lady.

-Now consider the invitation to the Feast of the Lamb by God, an invitation extended to all, Jews and gentiles, saints and sinners.
-All are invited; you are actually the special guest.
-Jesus tells us the story of the nature of the feast in the Gospel of Matthew 22:1-14.
+Now consider the invitation to the Feast of the Lamb by God.
+It is an invitation extended to all, Jews and gentiles, saints and sinners.
+The Lord has invited all.
+You are a special guest.
+The Lord Jesus tells us the story of the nature of the feast in the Gospel of Matthew 22:1-14.

-Biblical wedding feast stories remind us of the great joy of God’s kingdom and of the fact that through the Incarnation (God becoming man in Christ), God and humanity have been espoused (see 2 Corinthians 11, Ephesian 5:25), the Church being the bride of Christ and each member of the Church espoused to God.
+Biblical wedding feast stories remind us of the great joy of God's kingdom.
+They also remind us that through the Incarnation (God becoming man in Christ), God and humanity have been espoused (see 2 Corinthians 11, Ephesian 5:25).
+Thus, the Church is the bride of Christ, and each member of the Church is espoused to God.

-Through the sacraments, God’s Word and unmerited graces, we are constantly nourished, and the robe of righteousness is clad.
+Through the sacraments, God's Word, and unmerited graces, we are nourished continuously, and the robe of righteousness is clad.
 By faith and through baptism, we are engrafted as part of that family of God.
-We started to participate in the feast in a little way, while anticipating the final consummation in God’s kingdom in heaven.
+We started to participate in the feast in a little way while anticipating God's kingdom's final consummation in heaven.

 One of the particularities of the feast is that there is a dress code.
-I was wondering what that is?
-Surely, it isn’t simply faith as John Calvin, the founder of protestant Calvinism argued, because to honor the invitation and be welcome into the feast suggests the person already has faith.
+I was wondering about that.
+Surely, it isn't simply faith as John Calvin, the founder of protestant Calvinism, argued.
+This is because to honor the invitation and be welcome into the feast suggests the person already has faith.
 The invitation is accepted by faith.
 Faith opens the door.

-I love Saint Augustine’s explanation of what this dress code to the wedding feast is.
-Other fathers of the Church like Saints Gregory and Ambrose support his view too.
+I love Saint Augustine’s explanation of what this dress code is to the wedding feast.
 He says it’s the garb of charity or love.
+Other fathers of the Church, like Saints Gregory and Ambrose, support his view too.

 Scripture says, “He who does not love does not know God; for God is love” (1 Jn 4:8).

-I pray we are constantly renewed and clothed in love and charity.
+I pray we are renewed continuously and clothed in love and charity.
 Amen.

 God love you.
 God bless you.